davehancock/LocationList/README.md

 # LocationList - WIP

-A small set of apps aimed at creating functionality to facilitate the creation and managment of TODO items with respect to location.
+A small set of apps aimed at creating functionality to facilitate the creation and management of TODO items with respect to location.